Affiliate Disclosure

 - Buffs off easily

-Why buy it: a detailing-hobbyist favourite that finishes beautifully.
+Why buy it: a detailing-hobbyist favorite that finishes beautifully.

 Quick Comparison

-We applied each wax to a decontaminated, freshly polished test panel and to sections of our own daily drivers, then tracked them over eight weeks of real-world exposure — sun, rain, highway grime and weekly washes.
-We judged four things: gloss (depth and clarity of reflection), ease of application (how forgiving it is to apply and buff), water behaviour (how tightly it beads and how long that lasts), and durability (how many weeks the protection and beading held up under washing and weather).
+We analyzed how each wax performs across thousands of owner reviews and long-term durability reports — how it holds up to sun, rain, highway grime and weekly washes.
+We weighed four things: gloss (depth and clarity of reflection), ease of application (how forgiving it is to apply and buff), water behavior (how tightly it beads and how long that lasts), and durability (how many weeks the protection and beading held up under washing and weather).
 Prices were checked at time of writing and fluctuate.
-We bought what we tested.
+We rank only what the reviews back up.

 The Waxes, Reviewed